dmvo/ecgpatch/README.md

 serve as a basis for commercial products.
 In the latter case we ask to be contacted prioir to use.

+Note that not all files in this repository are covered with Helsinki Metropolia University of Applied Sciences copyright.
+Some are from the chip vendor, for example, in which case there is a note about this in the file itself.
+Refer to the vendor license when copying and using such files.

 The source layout is as follows:

 board/ : contains Eagle files for the schematics and PCB